 - Mash the boiled eggs with a fork.
 Add sour cream, grated horseradish, lemon juice and sugar.
 Mix until smooth.

 - Slice dill finely and add to the mixture.

 - Refrigerate the spread for at least 30 minutes before serving.

 You can boil the eggs a few days in advance.

-The sauce can also be made up few days in advance and refrigerate; and you can keep it at least one week in the refrigerator.
+The sauce can also be made up few days ahead and refrigerated; you can keep it at least one week in the refrigerator.

-As I mentioned it earlier, this sauce is usually served as a side dish with Polish smoked sausages but it’s also often used as a filling to stuffed boiled eggs.
-In this case, you can only use the yolk and fill the white with the sauce as below:
+As I mentioned earlier, this sauce is usually served as a side dish with Polish smoked sausages, but it’s also often used as a filling to stuffed boiled eggs.
+In this case, you can only use the yolk and fill the white with the sauce.